North Murray's Tidwell commits to play football at Army

 Army finished the 2020 season at 9-3.
 Tidwell also had offers from Charleston Southern, Gardner-Webb, Navy and Shorter.

+"Army and Navy were both on him the earliest," Poag said.
+"From what D'Ante said he wanted, I always thought he might end up at Army.
+It's tough at West Point, but if you can get through it, they take care of you."

-Tidwell is the second Mountaineer in two years to commit to a service academy, as 2020 graduate Chaisen Buckner is currently at the U.S. Naval Academy.
+Tidwell is the second Mountaineer in two years to commit to a service academy, as 2020 graduate Chaisen Buckner is currently at the U.S. Naval Academy as a linebacker.
 Now, the two former teammates could square off in the annual Army/Navy game.

+"I've always wanted to go to one of those games, but maybe I'll have to soon with those two guys there," Poag said.

 Commented